 "His master said to him, 'Well done, good and faithful slave.
 You were faithful with a few things, I will put you in charge of many things; enter into the joy of your master.'Matthew 25:23(NASB)

-Although there are many valuable lessons that Church-age saints can learn from this passage, both the parable of the ten virgins and the parable of the good and evil servants, are related to Israel, Christ's second coming, and the gospel kingdom of heaven - on earth.
-Christ is the rightful Messiah of Israel and King of the Jews, Who is coming in the clouds of glory to set up the prophesised, millennium kingdom of heaven, on earth.
-The Bible tells us that this will happen at the end of the great tribulation period - which is described in detail in Matthew chapter 24.
+Although there are many valuable lessons that Church-age saints can learn from this passage, both the parable of the ten virgins and the parable of the good and evil servants, are related to Israel, Christ's second coming, and the good news of the kingdom of heaven on earth.
+Christ is the rightful Messiah of Israel and King of the Jews, Who is coming in the clouds of glory to set up the prophesied, millennium kingdom of heaven, on earth.
+The Bible tells us that this will happen at the end of the Great Tribulation period - which is described in detail in Matthew chapter 24.

-In context, these two well-known parables are written, following Christ's detailed discourse on the great tribulation.
+In context, these two well-known parables are written, following Christ's detailed discourse on the Great Tribulation.
 God will use this period to return the apostate nation of Israel to Himself.
-It is the time of Great Tribulation, when God will test their faithfulness.
-He will also reinstate the responsibility of preaching the gospel of the kingdom to the four corners of the earth.. during this terrible time of Jacob's trouble.
+It is the time of great hardship and trouble, when God will test their faithfulness.
+He will also reinstate the responsibility of preaching the Gospel of the Kingdom to the four corners of the earth.
+Old Testament prophets call this the Time of Jacob's Trouble.

 The parable of the ten virgins illustrates Christ return to earth with His bride - which is the Church.
 The ten virgins portray two types of waiting Jews - 1) those that are spiritual and 2) those that are carnal.
-It is followed by the parable of the faithful and foolish steward - which represent God's judgement of all Jews, (both spiritual and carnal), who survived this terrible time of Jacob's Trouble.
-These are parables about Christ returns to earth, in power and great glory, and set up His earthly kingdom.
+It is followed by the parable of the faithful and foolish steward, which represent God's judgement of all Jews, (both spiritual and carnal), who survived this terrible time of Jacob's Trouble.
+As Christians we are certainly called to be watchful and can learn many lessons from this passage, but in its correct, historical context, these are parables about Christ returns to earth, in power and great glory, and set up His earthly kingdom.

-The final section, following the two parables, relates to the judgements of the gentiles, who survived the wrath of God, during the great tribulation, and who are identified as sheep or goats.
-The sheep, who represent those who aided Israel during the tribulation, will enter the millennium and become subjects of King Jesus, in His earthly kingdom.
-The goats, however, portray those who were hostile to the people of God, during the tribulation period.
-They will be banished to the fires of hell - awaiting God's last and final judgement from the great white throne of judgement, where they will be judged, at the great white throne for their works 1000 years later.
+The final section, following the two parables, relates to the judgements of Gentiles, who survived the wrath of God, during the Great Tribulation, and who are identified as 'sheep' or 'goats'.
+The 'sheep', who represent those who aided Israel during the tribulation, will enter the millennium and become subjects of King Jesus, in His earthly kingdom.
+The 'goats', however, portray those who were hostile to the people of God, during the tribulation period.
+They will be banished to the fires of hell, where they will await God's last and final judgement - the Great White Throne Judgement, where they will be judged for their 'works', 1000 years later.

 The contrasting characters of the two types of servants in this passage are clearly defined.
 The wise servant are those who knew and honoured their Master and followed the Word of God, during the tribulation period, by carrying out the work of the kingdom, which was entrusted to them in His absence.
 They will enter the kingdom of heaven and be assigned responsibilities in the millennial kingdom.
 They will be rewarded and praised by the Lord Jesus, Who will say - well done, good and faithful servant.

-May we live day by day in spirit and truth and endeavour to carry out the good works that God has prepared for us to do.. by His grace, in His power and for His glory.. and not in our own fleshly strength and for our honour and praise.
+May we live day by day in spirit and truth and endeavour to carry out the good works that God has prepared for us to do.. by His grace, in His power and for His glory.
+Let us seek to live godly lives - not living in our own fleshly strength or for our own honour and praise.
 May we all hear the voice of our Saviour say to each one of us - well done, good and faithful servant, as we enter fully, into His wonderful joy.